 "Well, what am I to do?"

-deuce can't she manage her own affairs range a curl under a fearful and wonder-

 A. & R. Loggie.

 WE have just received a full assortment of -::- READY-MIXED PAINT, WHITE LEAD, Blue, Black, Yellow and Red PAINTS, VAR-NISH, OIL WOOD STAIN, KALSOMINE, WHITING, Raw and Boiled PAINT OIL, TAR, PITCH, OAKUM, etc., etc. We have also on hand some very pretty designs of WALL PAPER; also, SPRING ROLLER WINDOW SHADES AND CURTAIN POLES.
-Call and see our Gents' Neckwear-all new stock and latest styles.
+See that your advertisment is Call and see our Gents' Neckwear-all new stock and latest styles.
 Men's Soft Felt Hats at lowest prices.
 A. & R. LOGGIE.

-Aldgate, with discernment.
+"Whatever you want to," answered Aldgate, with discernment.
 "But I want your advice."
 "Which of them do you like best?"
-"I don't care that for either of them," said Vera, snapping her fingers.
-"Then the case stands like this: Standment, vs. Man Next Door, whom you don't care for, and money.
-Cancel Standleaves sentiment vs. money."
-'It's no use my pretending to be senti mental when I'm not," said Vera, pettsshly.

-"Of course not."
+"I don't care that for either of them," said Vera, snapping her fingers. ment, vs. Man Next Door, whom you ish and the Man Next Door, and that leaves sentiment vs. money."
+'It's no use my pretending to be senti mental when I'm not," said Vera, pet- "Of course not."
 "Then, don't you think I should be a fool not to accept this one?"

-"If you don't care for either of them, I

-can't see why you should hesitate."
+"If you don't care for either of them, I can't see why you should hesitate."
 "I am so afraid about Frank-my fiance, you know.
-He may come here from the North and make an awful scene, or I shouldn't be surprised if he were to about it; men are so beastly."

-brother and sister stood back.
+He may come here from the North and make an awful scene, or I shouldn't be surprised if he were to how, I know he wouldn't keep quiet | would be in time to catch Vera in before about it; men are so beastly." brother and sister stood back.